Responsible Gambling South Africa

 Are gambling winnings taxed in South Africa?

 No — not for recreational bettors.
 SARS classifies casual gambling winnings as receipts of a capital nature, which are not taxable as income.
 Only professional gamblers (those who gamble as a primary income source) may face tax obligations.
-See our SA gambling law page for more details.
+See our gambling tax guide for the full breakdown, including when SARS might classify you as a professional gambler.

 What's a realistic monthly gambling budget for SA players?